slothsoft/stardew-challenger/README.md

 **Goal:** To earn 5.000.000 gold by selling wine

 - rice juice is renamed to rice wine
-- you can only sell wine and mead (which includes the new rice wine)
+- only wine and mead (and the new rice wine) count towards the goal
 - you can only buy seeds for plants that make wine (which includes rice)
 - you cannot build animal buildings, i.e. coop, barn and silo